An Android UI testing framework and process is a crucial part of app development and necessary to produce high-quality applications in due time.

-Selendroid is another test automation tool.
+Selendroid is another UI test automation tool.
 It is used for testing Android Native as well as Hybrid applications.
 It tests apps using the Android driver WebView app.
 Tests have to be written using the Selenium 2 client API.

 You do not need to modify your app while using Selendroid.
 You can also extend it using your own extensions during run-time.
 It can interact with multiple android devices, including emulators, at the same time.
 This feature is also owed to Selendroid’s distinct feature that you can plug and unplug devices without interrupting the test.

 Using Selendroid, you can also execute parallel test cases on multiple devices.
 It contains an Inspector tool that can analyze the UI elements of the app that you are testing.
-Unlike other frameworks like Appium, Selendroid can find UI elements for older versions of Android, too, as early as Android 4.4 KitKat.
+Unlike other tools like Appium, Selendroid can find UI elements for older versions of Android, too, as early as Android 4.4 KitKat.